Skip to content

 Nithiya Venkatraman*, Akshay Kolgar Nayak*, Suyog Dahal, Yash Prakash, Hae-Na Lee, Vikas Ashok

 Visual restaurant menus in PDF and image formats create substantial barriers for blind screen reader users ordering food online.
 An interview study with 12 BVI participants revealed that current OCR tools produce illogically ordered outputs, contextual hallucinations, and legend misinterpretations.
 AccessMenu addresses these issues through a browser extension leveraging GPT-4o-mini with custom Chain-of-Thought prompting to extract menu content (0.80 Entity F1) and re-render it in linearly navigable HTML.
-The system supports natural language queries for efficient menu filtering.
-Evaluation with 10 blind participants demonstrated significant improvements in usability and reduced task workload versus JAWS OCR, with participants covering twice as many menu items.
+Evaluation with 10 blind participants demonstrated significant improvements in usability and reduced task workload versus JAWS OCR.

 Best Paper Award